dashboard image

 How long your system takes to respond to a request ?
 It's usually expressed in terms of milliseconds;

-Some rules are important to keep in mind to maximize the effectiveness of an incident response, but also to prevent SRE teams to stay constantly under-pressured.
+Some rules are important to keep in mind to maximize the effectiveness of an incident response, but also to prevent SRE teams to stay constantly under pressure.

 Keep things simple : There is no reason to track a metric on everything.
 Some minor incidents not affecting the user experience or that may have lower impact on the service availability, might be removed from the alerting system.
 Your team receive several alerts, if there are too many of them in a short period, this might create fatigue.